youneskazemi/MAGCN-Multi-view-Graph-Convolutional-Networks-with-Attention-Mechanism/README.md

 # Multi-view Graph Convolutional Networks with Attention Mechanism

-This repository contains the code and resources for the paper "Multi-view Graph Convolutional Networks with Attention Mechanism" published in _Artificial Intelligence Journal_.
-The project implements a novel framework for graph convolutional networks (GCNs) that integrates multiple graph topologies and an attention-based feature aggregation strategy to enhance learning representations for various tasks.
+This repository implements MAGCN, a novel Graph Convolutional Network model that uses multi-view topologies and an attention mechanism to enhance node classification on graph data.
+The model achieves state-of-the-art results on benchmark datasets like Cora, Citeseer, and Pubmed.
+Perfect for researchers in graph-based machine learning.
+[Read the associated paper](https://www.sciencedirect.com/science/article/abs/pii/S0004370222000480).

 ## Table of Contents